hasibsahibzada/javascript-hard-parts/java-script-essentials.md

 ```
 ### How to get rid of Hoisting ?
 Hoisting process makes the performance slower if there are too many declarations happening, and is a bad practice because it is unpredictable.
-Best way is to avoid `var` and instead use `const or let` and for functions best to use un-named functions and assigne it to a variable and then call it.
+- Best way is to avoid `var` and instead use `const or let` and for functions best to use un-named functions and assigne it to a variable and then call it.
+- Run the javascript in strict mode `"use strict"` on top of the code.